-Unlike some cities, Petaluma isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Petaluma are a mix of both white- and blue-collar jobs.
-Overall, Petaluma is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Petaluma who work in office and administrative support (13.59%), sales jobs (12.04%), and management occupations (11.13%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Petaluma is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Petaluma is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Petaluma who work in management occupations (12.62%), sales jobs (11.25%), and office and administrative support (10.08%).

 Petaluma is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Petaluma is a very ethnically-diverse city.
 The people who call Petaluma home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Petaluma residents report their race to be White, followed by Asian.
 Petaluma also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.36% of the city’s residents.
-Important ancestries of people in Petaluma include Irish, English, Italian, and French.
+People of Hispanic or Latino origin account for 21.90% of the city’s residents.
+Important ancestries of people in Petaluma include Irish, German, Italian, English, and French.